apache/struts-site/source/core-developers/file-upload.md

 The Struts 2 framework leverages the Commons FileUpload library as a based library to support file upload in the framework.
 The library is included in a base Struts 2 distribution.

-> NOTE: Since Struts 6.4.0 the `FileUploadInterceptor` is deprecated and you should use `ActionFileUploadInterceptor` instead!
+> NOTE: Since Struts 6.4.0 the `FileUploadInterceptor` is deprecated, and you should use `ActionFileUploadInterceptor` instead!

 ## Basic Usage